Kstrahm/Brewers_Of_Louisville/Readme.txt

 Hello,

 This is the readme for my final project.
 This project is for Code Louisville.
-I am also using it for my own reference for the time being.
+It is a website with a list of some breweries here in Louisville, KY.

+To Run:
+1. Open index.html
+2. Explore links from the nav bar

-Goals for tomorrow
+Goals for today
-    create div including header and nav bar set skyline.jpg is background for div

-CSS Colors used
-#C1C1C1
-#2C4251
-#D16666
-#B6C649
-#FFFFFF
+    add jquery event under contact.html button element add shadowbox view for images
+    create an additional media query